The Debate Over Understanding in AI's Large Language Models

+We survey a current, heated debate in the AI research community on whether large pre-trained language models can be said to understand language---and the physical and social situations language encodes---in any humanlike sense.
+We describe arguments that have been made for and against such understanding, and key questions for the broader sciences of intelligence that have arisen in light of these arguments.
+We contend that an extended science of intelligence can be developed that will provide insight into distinct modes of understanding, their strengths and limitations, and the challenge of integrating diverse forms of cognition.

 \onehalfspacing What does it mean to understand something?
 This question has long engaged philosophers, cognitive scientists, and educators, nearly always with reference to humans and other animals.
-However, with the recent rise of large-scale AI systems---especially so-called large language models (LLMs)---a heated debate has arisen in the AI community on whether machines can now be said to understand natural language, and thus understand the physical and social situations that language can describe.
-This debate is not just academic; the extent and manner in which machines understand our world has real stakes for how much we can trust them to drive cars, diagnose diseases, care for the elderly, educate children, and more generally act autonomously in tasks that impact humans.
-The current debate suggests a fascinating divergence in how to think about understanding, which centers on the way in which knowledge is both used and represented by intelligent systems.
+However, with the recent rise of large-scale AI systems---especially so-called large language models---a heated debate has arisen in the AI community on whether machines can now be said to understand natural language, and thus understand the physical and social situations that language can describe.
+This debate is not just academic; the extent and manner in which machines understand our world has real stakes for how much we can trust them to drive cars, diagnose diseases, care for the elderly, educate children, and more generally act robustly and transparently in tasks that impact humans.
+Moreover, the current debate suggests a fascinating divergence in how to think about understanding in intelligent systems, in particular the contrast between mental models that rely on statistical correlations and those that rely on causal mechanisms.